KannagiR/ETH-AVAX-Module-3/README.md

 ## contract "MyToken" details
  * The MyToken contract is defined.
 It represents your custom token.
- * The name, symbol, decimals, and totalSupply variables are declared.
-These store information about the token, such as its name, symbol, decimal places, and total supply.
+ * The name, symbol, owner, and totalSupply variables are declared.
+These store information about the token, such as its name, symbol, owner, and total supply.
  * The  balanceOf  mapping is defined.
 It maps an address to the token balance of that address.
  * The Transfer and Burn events are declared.
 These events will be emitted when token transfers and burns occur.
  * The constructor function is defined.
 It initializes the token's properties when the contract is deployed.
- * The function takes _name, _symbol, _decimals, and _initialSupply as input parameters.
+ * The function takes _name, _symbol, _owner as input parameters.
- * The values passed as arguments are assigned to the respective variables (name, symbol, decimals, totalSupply).
+ * The values passed as arguments are assigned to the respective variables (name, symbol, owner, totalSupply).
- * The token's total supply is calculated by multiplying _initialSupply with 10 raised to the power of _decimals.
+ * The token's total supply is fixed as 1000000.
  * The balanceOf mapping is updated to assign the total supply to the contract deployer's address (msg.sender).

 ## functions